 Server Count & Infrastructure

-CyberGhost VPN brings more than 6,700 servers across 90 countries.
+CyberGhost VPN brings more than 6,800 servers across around 90 countries.
 Therefore, it ranks quite high on our list.
 Our Score: 10/10.

 Ideally, you want a VPN provider with plenty of servers across the entire planet.
 And if you want to unblock websites, having the ability to pick specific locations is a huge benefit.